 Everyday we are surrounded by opportunities to reduce our food waste.
 Join us in efforts to lower your grocery bills and environmental footprint by reducing your food waste.

-- Make a shopping list with meals in mind, and "shop" for ingredients you may already have in your fridge and pantry before you go to the store.
+- Make a shopping list with meals in mind, and "shop" in your fridge and pantry before you go to the store to avoid duplicates.
 Download a "smart strategy" shopping list tool (PDF).

 - Buy less at a time.
 Patrol your pantry and think about how much food you’ll need for one or two weeks.
 This could help prevent you from purchasing too much food.